theory/justatheory/content/post/postgres/mini-summit-two.md

     trying to figure this stuff out.
 One is called [purl], where you specify dependencies by packing URLs, or "purls", and then it's up to the installing client to resolve them vai whatever the packaging system it depends on.

     I would assume on Windows we'd have to say "it works great as long as you use [Chocolatey]" or something like that.
 But it's certainly a difficult problem.
 I'm looking forward to your talk about your unique approach to solving it, Yurrii [ed. note: that's the May 1 mini-summit], that's going to be super interesting.

-*   ???: Ultimately you just crowd sourcing.
+*   David G. Johnston: Ultimately you just crowd sourcing.
 If we just say "this is what we call this thing in PostgreSQL world", then if people need to compile it on Chocolatey on Windows, they figure it out and contribute it.
     Or on Debian or RedHat.
 Just facilitate crowd-sourcing, metadata in a database.

 *   David Wheeler (he/him): My initial idea was a global registry that people contribute to just by editing files in a GitHub repository.

-*   ???: HashiCorp has to have something like that already, there's stuff out there, no need to reinvent the wheel.
+*   David G. Johnston: HashiCorp has to have something like that already, there's stuff out there, no need to reinvent the wheel.
 This is a global problem if we open-source it we can solve it.

 *   David Wheeler (he/him): Right.
 Really appreciate everyone coming.
 Great discussion, I appreciate it.
 In two weeks, Devrim Gündüz is going to talk